Unilever raises stake in Indian unit to 67 percent

 Shareholders of Hindustan Unilever, India's largest consumer goods maker, tendered 319.7 million shares to the offer, taking Unilever's holding in the unit to 67.28 percent from 52.48 percent, Unilever said in a statement.

-Unilever, which makes products including detergent, soap, margarine and ice cream, paid 600 rupees ($9.90) per share, valuing the transaction at about 2.45 billion euros ($3.16 billion).
+Unilever, which makes products including detergent, soap, margarine and ice cream, paid 600 rupees per share, valuing the transaction at about 2.45 billion euros.

 Earlier this year, Unilever said it planned to pay up to $5.4 billion to raise its stake in Hindustan Unilever to as much as 75 percent, as part of a strategy to increase its presence in fast-growing emerging markets.